 - 2017 – 61 referrals

-When you review the 2015/2016 numbers, which were in the hundreds, the amount of alcohol referrals has significantly decreased in the last two years.
+The amount of alcohol referrals has decreased in the last three years.
 This can be contributed to a more robust Student Code of Conduct, additional programming in the residence halls, and a general shift in the culture at the institution.
-The amount of alcohol referrals between these two years has nearly doubled, so this has been added to the recommendations section of items to address/monitor.

 The five primary venues on campus that enforce policies and laws regarding alcohol and other drug use are the Office of Human Resources, Public Safety office, Housing and Residence Life, Student Rights and Responsibilities, and Student Services.
 Consistent enforcement sanctions apply to all students and employees.
 All documented sanctions are housed within the Maxient Student Conduct Database for reference and comparison.
 Average range of sanctions include but are not limited to disciplinary probation, mandatory attendance at educational programs offered by various college departments, loss of privileges (including housing), and community service.